StanfordASL/NASA_ULI_Xplane_Simulator/src/README.md

 6. Optionally select weather and time of day (okay to just leave as is for this tutorial).
 7. Click the "Start Flight" button in the bottom right corner.

+NOTE: When you do your first flight, it may ask you for an activation key.
+This is the key for the aircraft (not the XPlane 11 activation key).
+Enter the key and then restart the program.

 It may take a minute or so to load in the flight.
 Once it loads, you should see a view from the cockpit of the aicraft sitting at the start of the runway.
 Next, we will configure X-Plane 11 to give us a view from the right wing of the aircraft using the X-Camera plugin.

 ## Step 2: Configure X-Camera
 1. Click on the "Plugins" tab at the top of the screen.
 2. From there hover over "X-Camera" and select "Toggle Control Panel" from the dropdown menu.
 3. In the Camera panel located in the top right, scroll until you see "TaxiNet".
 Select it.
 The camera view should switch to the right wing of the aircraft.
     * NOTE: If TaxiNet is not in the Camera panel, the config file must be loaded.
-To select a camera config, go to File > Browse Community Aircraft Files, search for CameraSetting_X-Camera_Car_C208B.csv, and click "Import File".
+To select a camera config, go to File > Browse Community Aircraft Files.
+Search for "C208B" and select the file with the author "TaxiNet".
+Click "Import File".
 4. Once you have the correct camera view, you can close the X-Camera Control Panel

 We are now ready to start calling X-Plane 11 from python!